ppati000/JodelStatsReactNative/README.md

 # JodelStatsReactNative
-A [Jodel Stats](http://jodelstats.com) client for iOS (Android probably coming soon) implemented using React Native.
+A [Jodel Stats](http://jodelstats.com) client for iOS/Android implemented using React Native.

 ## What is this?
 This is an app that lets you read the most popular posts on [Jodel](http://jodel-app.com) from everywhere in the world.